How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 1. Introductions

-Warm, friendly small talk is expected.
-Establish personal connection before business.
+Warm, friendly introduction is appreciated.
+Establish a personal connection before business

 2. Scheduling meetings